Bronx County Bird Club

+Formation

-The group's interest in birding began in 1918 when John Matuszewski, his older brother Charlie, and Richard Kuerzi began looking for birds at the Hunts Point dump near where they lived, working from a copy of Chester A. Reed's Bird Guide: Land Birds East of the Rockies.
-The BCBC was officially founded on November 29, 1924 by nine teenage boys: John F. Kuerzi and his brother Richard, Joseph J. Hickey, Allan D. Cruickshank, Frederick J. Ruff, Richard A. Herbert, Irving Kassoy, John E. Matuszewski and Philip Kessler.
-William Vogt later became a member.
-About 1927, Roger Tory Peterson joined the club as its tenth member, the club having waived its unwritten rule that only Bronx residents could join.
-Peterson was also the last living member of the club.
-Ludlow Griscom, who acted as a mentor to the club, taught Peterson how to quickly identify birds visually.
-His 1923 book, Birds of the New York City Region, was depended upon by the club members.
+The group's interest in birding began in 1918 when John (Matty) Matuszewski, his older brother Charlie, and Richard Kuerzi began looking for birds at the Hunts Point dump near where they lived, working from a copy of Chester A. Reed's Bird Guide: Land Birds East of the Rockies.
+Charlie, a member of Boy Scout Troop 149, was working on his bird study merit badge at the time.
+During this time, Matty, Charlie, and Richard met up with Irving Kassoy, another local birder who frequented the dump and the group started calling themselves the "Hunts Dumpers".
+It was at the dump that this group encountered naturalist Charles Johnston, who introduced them to the Linnaean Society where they met other Bronx birders.
+Through the Linneaens, the BCBC members were introduced to Ludlow Griscom, who acted as a mentor to the club.

+The BCBC was officially founded on November 29, 1924.
+Nine teenage boys (John F. Kuerzi and his brother Richard, Joseph Hickey, Allan D. Cruickshank, Frederick J. Ruff, Richard A. Herbert, Irving Kassoy, John E. Matuszewski and Philip Kessler) met in the attic of the Kuerzis' home at 978 Woodycrest Ave in the Highbridge section of the Bronx, where they elected John Kuerzi to be chairman, and Hickey as secretary.
+William Vogt became a member later.
+In about 1927, Roger Tory Peterson joined the club as its eleventh member, the club having waived its unwritten rule that only Bronx residents could join.
+Peterson, who later wrote A Field Guide to the Birds and contributed to nearly 50 other books, was also the last living member of the club.
+Ludlow Griscom taught Peterson how to quickly identify birds visually and his 1923 book, Birds of the New York City Region, was depended upon by the club members.
 Helen G. Cruickshank, wife of Allan, was made an honorary member in either 1937 or 1978.
-There were never more than 11 BCBC members.
+Ernst Mayr was also associated with the club.

+Hickey later wrote Guide to Bird Watching and was awarded a Guggenheim fellowship in the field of Organismic Biology & Ecology.
+Cruickshank wrote several books, including Birds Around New York City.
+He was a staff member of the National Audubon Society for 37 years and had pictures published in over 175 books.
+Vogt served as curator of the Jones Beach Sanctuary, editor of Bird-Lore, and eventually as Conservation Chairman of the Pan-American Union.
+The founders were described by The New York Times Magazine in 2015 as "a group of competitive, iconoclastic young naturalists", and by Chicago Reader in 1987 as "smart-assed teenagers" who "astounded their stuffy elders with the sightings they reported and their ability to defend the accuracy of those sightings".
+Ernst Mayr described the group as "a somewhat rowdy group of youngsters who were having a wonderful time".